fbpx

 Handwriting:

-• Generally illegible writing, despite appropriate time and attention given to the task.
+• Generally, writing is illegible despite the appropriate time and attention given to the task.

-• Inconsistencies: mixtures of print and cursive, upper and lower case, or irregular sizes, shapes, or slants of letters.
+• Inconsistencies, which include mixtures of print and cursive and upper and lower case, or irregular sizes, shapes, or slants of letters.

 • Inconsistent position on a page concerning lines and margins; uneven spaces between words and letters.